Before we get into what is the opposite of minimalism, let’s quickly go over the definition of minimalism first, so we’re on the same page.

 Making intentional purchases helps prevent having a cluttered home.
 It also helps a lot with staying on budget!

-Non-minimalists prefer spontaneous, fun purchases.
+A minimalist opposite (AKA a non-minimalist) prefers spontaneous, fun purchases.
 They see, they like they buy.
 Spending impulsively or unintentionally often leads to overspending and having a cluttered home!

 So how does intentionality tie in with minimalism in terms of functionality in the kitchen?